 Most importantly, you definitely don’t want to give expired chocolates or candy.
 Therefore, always look for an expiration date and be sure to store it properly (cool and dry) at home.

 January is the time to check stores for toy clearance because there’s always lots and lots (and lots) of inventory.
 This is the time to buy birthday presents for your little ones, as well as for all of those birthday parties they’re bound to get invited to throughout the year.
 If you’re a true planner, you might even start prepping for next Christmas.

 Christmas time is when stores bring in lots of seasonal gifts — shaving kits, beauty/manicure sets, desk top toys, games and more.
 Again, this is the time to stock up on gifts for birthdays, Valentine’s Day, Mother’s Day, Father’s Day, graduation, etc.

-You can often get gifts for under $5.
+You can often find gifts for under $5.
 Bargain hunters always like to have a stash of “cheap” gifts on hand for thank-you or congratulations gifts, dinner party host gifts or unexpected birthday invites.

 If you have a gift closet, you’ll never show up “empty-handed” and the recipient will never know that you paid next to nothing.
 It’s the thought that counts, right?

 This category is tricky because most individual greeting cards are pulled by the distributor at grocery and specialty stores.
 The secret here is that they often hold onto them and bring them back out of inventory for sale the following year.
 (Note: On occasion, I have found individual holiday cards marked down at Target.)

 Now, for boxed holiday cards, the story is different.
 You can usually find most of those marked down, alongside all of the other holiday merchandise.
 Find a style/design you like and stock up.
 Just remember where you stored them.